anton-k/hindley-milner-type-check/README.md

 but they are provided here for pretty-printer.
 The pretty-printer is going to render them like Haskell does with parens and brackets.

-Type signatures contain information on weather type is polymorphic or monomorphic:
+Type signatures contain information on whether type is polymorphic or monomorphic:

 ```haskell
 -- | Functor for signature is a special type that we need for type inference algorithm.